o1-labs/docs2/docs/exchange-operators/exchange-faq.md

 ### What is the current maximum number of rollback blocks?

-The table here describes how many blocks you will need to wait: [https://docs.minaprotocol.com/en/architecture/lifecycle-payment](https://docs.minaprotocol.com/en/architecture/lifecycle-payment)
+The table here describes how many blocks you will need to wait: [Lifecycle Payment](/node-operators/lifecycle-payment)

 ### How should we calculate transaction fees?